bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

   AddKeysToAgent yes
   IdentityFile C:/Users/xxx/.ssh/id_rsa_dotfiles
 ```
-The config file playes the magic.
+The config file playes does the magic.
-If we communicate with git to gitHub: push, pull, ect
+If we communicate with git to gitHub: push, pull, etc.
 **Then the config file does a redirection:**
 git@dotfiles.github.com:bartgeier/dotfiles.git
-becomes to:
+becomes:
 git@github.com:bartgeier/dotfiles.git

 ![](pictures/sshdir.JPG)

 # Rename url in your git project

-Jump into dotfiles project directory.
+Go to the dotfiles project directory.
-This renaming is nesseccary to get the redirection work.
+This renaming is necessary to get the redirection to work.
 ```
 PS C:\Projekts\Linux\dotfiles> git remote -v origin  git@github.com:bartgeier/dotfiles.git (fetch)